mtnguyenquynh/OOP_Project_flappyBird/README.md

 README (the report)
 Team Commits in github
 Feature:
 Which features are completed
+Moving pipe, Sound, Score, Bird Flapping

 Which features are incompleted
+Sound volume control, change bird skins, change theme,...

-Future features if you want to developer further after the course Discuss challenges in the project.
+Future features if you want to developer further after the course
+Change bird skins, fight boss, more difficult game maps

+Discuss challenges in the project.

 Result and Conclusion

 Screenshots/Videos/GIF of your topic to showcase all features.
+#### Bird
+#### ôie
+#### Demo
 https://user-images.githubusercontent.com/91582358/171908586-65041e94-6ebb-41e9-b411-1fe3b69e6858.mp4

 ### What we have learned